Exact maximum-entropy estimation with Feynman diagrams: Abstract

 \section{Abstract}

 A longstanding open problem in statistics is finding an explicit expression for the probability measure which maximizes entropy with respect to given constraints.
 In this paper a solution to this problem is found, using perturbative Feynman calculus.
-The explicit expression is given as a sum over weighted trees.
+The explicit expression is given as a sum over weighted trees. \keywords{Feynman Calculus \and Maximum Entropy \and Perturbative Expansion \and Weighted Trees}